Manito Park – A Beautiful Way to Spend an Afternoon

 Where Should We Eat at Manito Park?

 If you’re looking for places to eat, don’t worry – you can eat right within Manito Park at the Park Bench Cafe.
-The Park Bench Cafe is open seasonally, from 9 a.m. to 5 p.m.
-May through June.
-From June through September, the Park Bench Cafe is open from 8 a.m. to 7 p.m. to account for the warmer and longer days.
+The Park Bench Cafe is open seasonally, from 8 a.m. to 7 p.m.
+May through Labor Day weekend.
+From Labor Day weekend on, the Park Bench Cafe is only open on the weekends from 9 am to 6 pm, through the end of September.

 Manito Park Bench Cafe is located between Mirror Pond and the Ferris Perennial Garden and serves Alpine Bakery pastries, fresh made sandwiches, wraps, salad, espresso drinks and more.

-If the Park Bench Cafe is closed, you can never go wrong with the Rockwood Bakery, which is a 3 minute walk from Manito Park at the 17th Ave. and Grand entrance (near the Lower Manito Playground).
+If the Park Bench Cafe is closed, you can never go wrong with the Rockwood Bakery, which is a 3 minute walk from the park at the 17th Ave. and Grand entrance (near the Lower Manito Playground).

 Events in Manito Park